fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 #### Running the application

-At this moment, you should navigate to the Session details view, which result should be as described in figure 38:
+At this moment, you should navigate to the Session details view, which the result should be as described in figure 38:

 ![Xamarin Workshop - Figure 38](ImagesForGuides/figure38.png)

 **Figure 38: The Windows Phone, iOS and Android applications**

-> The navigation from SessionDetailsView is made using the back button provided in iOS and Android pages and by physical back button from Windows Phone, which do not require implementation.
+> The navigation from the SessionDetailsView is made using the back button provided on iOS and Android pages and by physical back button from Windows Phone, which do not require implementation.

 ### 5. Adding ShareService

-An application which allow to share content in social networks brings more value to the users, because allow to share with others something the user think is important or relevant.
+An application which allows to share the content in social networks brings more value to the users, because it allows to share with others something the user think is important or relevant.
 An application for events like 1010 ENEI Sessions App could not miss this feature.

-Each platform has your own implementation to share content in social network.
+Each platform has its own implementation to share content in social network.
 This means, we need to create an abstraction of the share feature to use it in ENEI.SessionsApp and then in each platform we need to implement that abstraction.
 Let’s see how the Abstraction Pattern can be created!

 In ENEI.SessionsApp project, create the interface IShareService as following:

     public interface IShareService